 PMI can also include dental treatment, counselling and psychotherapy, physiotherapy, or treatment for drug or alcohol abuse.

-A guide to choosing PMI can be found at Which?.
+Guides to PMI can be found at .

 If you found this useful please share it